anvilproject/anvil-portal/content/events/cshl2024-biology-of-genomes.md

 ## Scholarships

 The James P. Taylor Foundation for Open Science will award six scholarships to outstanding graduate students in genomics and data sciences: 3 will cover conference registration and transportation, and 3 will cover conference registration only.
 Online application will open on July 28, 2024.
 The deadline for applications is August 12, 2024.
-For details and application instructions, visit here.
+For details and application instructions, visit [here](https://jxtxfoundation.org/news/2024-07-26-bds).

 ## Event Details

 - Conference website: [https://meetings.cshl.edu/meetings.aspx?meet=DATA&year=24](https://meetings.cshl.edu/meetings.aspx?meet=DATA&year=24)
 - How to register: [https://meetings.cshl.edu/meetingsregistrationgeneral.aspx?meet=DATA&year=24](https://meetings.cshl.edu/meetingsregistrationgeneral.aspx?meet=DATA&year=24)
 - Costs: See conference website for costs details.
-- Contact Info: Contact Kelley McGrath mcgrath [at] cshl [dot] edu with any questions.
+- Contact Info: Contact [Kelley McGrath](mailto:mcgrath@cshl.edu) with any questions.